Wes1262/RetroNews/readme.md

 <!--------------------------------------------------------------------------------------------------------------------->

 ### :mag: 1.
-Check for duplicates and evaluate whether to archive
+Archiving introduction

 First of all, perform a search for the page(s) that you want to archive in this _GitHub_ repository, as the page(s) might have been archived already.

-Then, carefully evaluate whether archiving such files is actually necessary.
+Then, carefully evaluate whether archiving such files is actually necessary or a good idea.
 For example you probably should not archive a _Youtube_ video, as _Google_ uses highly redundant, distributed systems and multiple layers of backup to prevent data loss from hardware failures.
 But you _might_ want to archive a video hosted on a very old computer hardware site that is falling apart.
-However, sometimes even very healthy-looking sites disappear all of a sudden from the Interwebs.
+However, sometimes even very healthy-looking sites disappear all of a sudden from the _Interwebs_.
 Therefore, use your best judgement.
-Don't archive tools or pages people is clearly still making money off from.
-Archive info that is hard to find and has no redundancy.
-Alternatively
+But mainly, don't archive tools or pages whose authors are clearly still making money off from.
+Archive info that is very abandoned, hard to find and has little to no redundancy.

+Alternatively, you may create a version of the same document using wording of your own.
+In other words, you are allowed to create derivative content out of information that is publicly available.
+This is covered in more detail later in this guide.

+Final option, you can ask us to archive a specific _URL_ for you.
+This however might take a long time as it is volunteer work.

 <!--------------------------------------------------------------------------------------------------------------------->